 It’s important to know that not all payment and AP automation solutions are created equal.
 You must do your due diligence to source a platform that works best for your organization and aligns with your current workflows.

 We recommend searching for a B2B payment vendor that offers the following:

 - Practicality: To whom specifically are you making your payments?
 If the majority of your vendors are international, you’ll need a solution that is capable of making FX payments.
 Should you want to reap the benefits of virtual card rebates, your provider must be able to process tokenized payments.

-- Integration: Modern payment solutions integrate with accounting tools like QuickBooks, Xero, NetSuite, Sage Intacct, and Microsoft Dynamics 365 Business Central.
+- Integration: Modern payment solutions integrate with accounting tools like including Oracle (NetSuite, EBS, ERP Cloud, JDE, PeopleSoft); SAP; QuickBooks (Desktop, Online); Microsoft Dynamics (Business Central, Great Plains, Finance & Operations); and Sage (Intacct, 50, 100).
 This synchronization ensures that every data point, transaction, approval, and payment syncs with your ERP and bank.
 Make sure the solution you choose supports your ERP of choice.